Site icon Our Breathing Planet

 Giant Forest Ant Physical Description

-The amazing Giant Forest Ant impresses those whoe encounter if for various reasons, of course.
-Likely its most impressive feature, however, is its sheer size.
+The amazing Giant Forest Ant impresses those people fortunate enough to encounter it for a variety of reasons, of course.
+Likely its most impressive feature, however, remains its sheer size.
 That’s due to the fact that this particular variety of ant ranks as one of the largest in the entire world.

-It further qualifies as the largest of all known ants in its region of the world.
+The marvel of evolution further qualifies as the largest of all known ants in its entire region of the world.
 Sizes vary between individuals, of course, due to the very nature of ants.
 That’s because members of different castes have different attributes.
 That statistic extends to sheer size as well.

-Normal workers within each colony attain an average overall length measuring an impressive 0.82 in (20.9 mm).
-The significantly larger soldiers of each colony, however, grow much larger.
-Members of that caste attain an average length of roughly 1.11 in (28.1 mm).
+Normal workers within each colony attain an average overall length measuring a relatively impressive 0.82 in (20.9 mm).
+The significantly larger soldiers of each colony, however, reach even greater mean lengths.
+Members of that caste display an average length of roughly 1.11 in (28.1 mm).

-The queens, meanwhile, reach even greater sizes, as holds true for most known ants.
-Each queen of this remarkable invertebrate grows to about 1.22 in (31 mm) in overall length.
+The queens of this amazing species, meanwhile, grow to even greater sizes, as holds true for most known ants.
+Each queen of this remarkable invertebrate grows to approximately 1.22 in (31 mm) in overall length.
 These measurements truly drive home the incredible size of these invertebrates!

-The physical appearance of the Giant Forest Ant, apart from its size, strongly parallels other ants.
-It does manifest bright yellow fur on its legs, unlike others.
+The general physical appearance of the Giant Forest Ant, apart from its uncommon size, strongly parallels that of other ants.
+It does manifest bright yellow fur on its legs, unlike others, though.
 The main body shows a dark brown shade, yet the posterior displays a much lighter, reddish-brown hue.

 Giant Forest Ant Distribution, Habitat, and Ecology

-The marvelous Giant Forest Ant appears to inhabit a moderately large swathe of the globe.
-More specifically, the arthropod inhabits much of the southeastern portions of the continent of Asia.
-It’s still unclear, however, if the arthropod ever possessed a greater range.
+The marvelous Giant Forest Ant appears to inhabit a moderately large swathe of the surface of the globe.
+More specifically, the Arthropod inhabits much of the southeastern portions of the continent of Asia.
+It still remains somewhat unclear, however, if the arthropod ever possessed a greater range.

-The northern-most region of its range includes the countries of Thailand and the Philippines, though separated by a large area of ocean.
-From there, though, it extends its range through parts of Malaysia and Borneo, and into much of the country of Indonesia.
+The northern-most region of its known range includes both the countries of Thailand and the Philippines, though separated by a large expanse of ocean.
+From there, though, the intrepid insect extends its range through parts of Malaysia and Borneo, and into much of the country of Indonesia.

-In all regions that it inhabits, however, the invertebrate displays strong preferences in its choice of ecosystems to dwell in.
+In all the numerous regions that it inhabits, however, the invertebrate displays very strong preferences in its choice of ecosystems to dwell in.
 Primarily, the insect makes its home, as the name implies, in the relatively dense regions of rainforest found throughout this region of the world.

-Yet this intrepid product of millions of years of evolution also appears, though, in smaller concentrations, in a few other types of habitat.
-These varying habitats might surprise, many, as they include such diverse areas as regions of mangrove forest, and peat swamps.
+Yet this intriguing product of millions of years of evolution also appears, though, in notably smaller concentrations, in a few other types of habitat.
+These varying ecosystems might surprise many, as they include such highly diverse areas as regions of mangrove forest, and peat swamps.

-The extraordinary creature also lives at a wide range of altitudes, unlike some related species.
-In point of fact, it makes appearances from near sea level to (1,500 m) above sea level.
+The extraordinary creature also chooses to llive at a surprisingly wide range of altitudes, unlike some related species.
+In point of fact, it makes appearances from near sea level up to about (1,500 m) above sea level.
 There, the animal sometimes makes its home in regions of montane forest.

-The impressive Giant Forest Ant also differs from many of its relatives in its behavioral patterns.
+The undeniably impressive Giant Forest Ant also differs from many of its relatives on earth today in its behavioral patterns.
 Most ants forage primarily by day, but not this one.
-These productive ants conduct the great majority of the their activities at night, including, of course, foraging.
+These productive ants conduct the great majority of the their many activities at night, including, of course, foraging.

-The vast majority of the diet of this ant, an impressive 90 percent, consists of honeydew.
+The vast majority of the diet of this distinctive ant, an impressive 90 percent, consists of honeydew.
 The remainder includes small insects, such as winged termites.
-The animal also consumes smaller quantities of such food as nectar, sap, and even quantities of bird droppings.
+The animal also consumes smaller quantities of other food options, such as nectar, sap, and even quantities of bird droppings.

 Species Sharing Its Range